elaraproject/elara-paper-template/README.md

 This repository houses an open-source template for creating papers and technical reports for Project Elara.
 Follow the development instructions to quickly set up a new project.

+> :warning: **IMPORTANT:** Project Elara has switched over to the open-source forge [Codeberg](https://codeberg.org/).
+The Project Elara repositories have been moved to [this Codeberg page](https://codeberg.org/elaraproject/). **This GitHub repository is no longer maintained**.

+A live version of this template can be seen at [this web preview](https://elaraproject.github.io/elara-paper-template).

+## Development

 > Everything in this report is released to the **public domain** like the rest of [Project Elara](https://github.com/elaraproject/), meaning it is essentially **unlicensed research**, so you can use it for basically any project you want, _however_ you want, with or without attribution.

-## Development

 This template is built with [MyST](https://mystmd.org/).
 To get started, first clone the repository: